 What makes IT documentation different from other types of documentation?

-Effective IT documentation tells you much more about your IT landscape.
-It also reflects the tenets of software documentation best practices.
+Effective IT documentation tells about your IT landscape and also reflects the tenets of software documentation best practices.

 IT documentation systems enable your IT team to see exactly what is happening at any time.
 A software documentation example will include the following: